shirsh10mall/Patient-Survival-Prediction/README.md

       - Result: Achieved an AUC score of 0.866 on both training and testing sets.
 However, no significant improvement was observed compared to the previous neural network, indicating no overfitting.

-### Ensemble Model Creation and Variations:
+5. **Ensemble Model Creation and Variations**:

-5. **Create a Custom-Built Stacked Ensemble Model:**
+   - **Create a Custom-Built Stacked Ensemble Model:**
       - Combining all the fine-tuned models to create a robust ensemble model for enhanced predictive performance.

    - 5.1. **Ensemble 1:  With Neural Network as Meta-Model:**
       - Utilized all fine-tuned models as base models for the stacked ensemble.